 |Tin snips||No||No||No||Yes, requires two cuts to defeat||Yes|

 |Bolt cutters, 36"||No||No||No||Yes, but not very easily.
 Requires two cuts||Yes|

 |Number of cuts to free lock||1 cut||2 cuts||2 cuts||2 cuts||1 cut|

 Our Analysis and Test Results

 We didn't find much to get excited about in terms of security.
-Granted, it's a less expensive U-lock, but OnGuard gives the Bulldog DT a "70" or "high security" rating according to its own internal rating system.
-If they are referring only to the U part of the lock, we would tend to agree.
+Granted, it's a less expensive U-lock, but OnGuard gives the Bulldog DT a "70" or "high security" rating according to its internal rating system.
+We could agree if they are referring only to the U part of the lock.
 However, our testers discovered that the shackle is this lock's vulnerable spot.

-For thieves with hand tools, the Bulldog is burly: there's no getting through this lock with hammers, tin snips wire cutters or bolt cutters.
+The Bulldog is burly for thieves with hand tools: there's no getting through this lock with hammers, tin snips, wire cutters, or bolt cutters.
 Once you introduce power tools into the equation, it's over, as with all locks.
-What downgrades the score of this lock is how quickly we were able to cut through this lock in comparison to other, thicker U-locks we tested.
-The lock easily succumbed to an electric-powered angle grinder within mere seconds.
+What downgrades the score of this lock is how quickly we were able to cut through this lock compared to other thicker U-locks we tested.
+This bike lock quickly succumbed to an electric-powered angle grinder within mere seconds.
 The worse news?
-If thieves can cut through the shackle (which we accomplished much easier than we expected), that disables the metal plate that locks the U into the shackle-- so in one cut, it's possible to nab your bike.
-We generally recommend U-locks that require two cuts to the U portion, or at least a shackle that's more difficult to cut through.
+If thieves can cut through the shackle, which we accomplished much easier than expected, that disables the metal plate that locks the U into the shackle.
+So, in one cut, thieves can nab your bike and gear.
+Therefore, we generally recommend U-locks that require two cuts to the U portion, or at least a shackle that's more difficult to cut through.

 Ease of Transport